Workshop

 allows to specify the colours (values = c(...)

-Instead of picking colours, I like to use the viridis scales.
+I like to use the viridis scales.
 The viridis scales provide colour maps that are perceptually uniform in both colour and black-and-white.
 They are also designed to be perceived by viewers with common forms of colour blindness.
 See Introduction to viridis for more information.
+We do not have to know the names/codes for the colours because ggplot2

 Here I use scale_fill_viridis_d()